TOP 200 FLORIDA TOURIST ATTRACTIONS

 - 12200 San Servando Ave, North Port, FL 34287.
 Tel: 941-426-1692.
 People come from all over the world to soak in the warm waters of this spring that supposedly has many healing minerals.

 516 NW Third Street, Webster, Florida 33596.
 Tel: 352-793-9877.
 One of the largest flea markets in the world, this one if only open on Mondays.
 Thousands of vendors and anything you can think of.

 Mermaids at Weeki Wachee Sprngs, Florida

 - Weeki Wachee Springs,

 6131 Commercial Way, Weeki Wachee, FL 34646.
 Tel:352-592-5656.
 An old attraction that features underwater mermaid shows and is now a state park with a water park attraction.

 1800 Wekiwa Circle, Apopka, FL 32712.
 Tel: 407-884-2009.
 This has been a popular recreational spot for Orlando area residents and tourists for more than 100 years.
 It is so popular that on many days from May through October they have to close it when the maximum capacity of 250 cars has been reached.

 105 North “S” St, Pensacola, FL 32505.
 Tel: 850-433-9453.
 Your visit to this wildlife sanctuary will include seeing about 100 animals that cannot be released.
 This sanctuary provides care each year to more than 3,000 injured or orphaned wild animals native to Florida.

 312 East Morse Blvd, Winter Park, FL 32789.
 Tel: 407-644-4056.
 Several lakes in Winter Park are connected by scenic canals.
 The pontoon boat guides know their stuff and show you a lot of historical places and natural things on your one hour cruise.

-TOURIST ATTRACTION ADMISSION FEES
+FLORIDA TOURIST ATTRACTION ADMISSION FEES